mittagessen/kraken/docs/advanced.rst

 -----------

-Recognition requires a grey-scale or binarized image, a page segmentation for that image, and a pyrnn or protobuf model.
+Recognition requires a grey-scale or binarized image, a page segmentation for that image, and a model file.
 In particular there is no requirement to use the page segmentation algorithm contained in the ``segment`` subcommand or the binarization provided by kraken.

 Multi-script recognition is possible by supplying a script-annotated segmentation and a mapping between scripts and models: